A BIT ABOUT ME…

 Unfortunately no amount of visits to the GP, arguments with my family or sessions with nutritionists changed my thought process, despite me knowing I could not carry on that way.
 So, I signed up to study Fitness Teaching and Coaching, and Gym Instructing.

 My knowledge of training and nutrition grew and after being turned away for a job in a gym because I was so painfully thin, I decided enough was enough.
 I chose to gain weight my way.
-In the same way that losing weight quickly isn’t sustainable, gaining healthy weight was not going to happen in a couple of weeks or even months.
+In the same way that losing weight quickly isn’t sustainable, gaining healthy weight was not going to happen in a couple of weeks or even months…it took years.
+Years of learning and of training for strength.

 Let’s get strong!